 - National Center for Home Food Preservation: http://nchfp.uga.edu/

 - For specific “How To” questions about Food Preservation in general, please contact: the State Extension Specialist: Barb Ingham firstname.lastname@example.org or 608-263-7383.

 Barn cards are used to identify your animal in the barn during the fair.
-A limited supply of printed barn cards have been made available by the Fair Association and can be picked up at the Extension Office (625 E County Rd Y, Oshkosh).
-You may also print your own barn cards in color on white cardstock paper (Extension will also make copies upon request at 15 cents each).
+Printed barn cards will be made available for pick-up by the Fair Association this summer.
+You may also print your own barn cards in color on white cardstock.